bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 	(...)

 ```
-**Problem:** The SAML module of the Bonita server has tried to validate the signature of the response sent by the IdP using the \<CertificatePem\> stored in the IDP:Keys:Key section of the **keycloak-saml.xml** file, but the validation has failed because the private key used by the IdP to sign the response does not match the certificate used by the SAML module.
+**Problem:** The SAML module of the Bonita server has tried to validate the signature of the response sent by the IdP using the \<CertificatePem\> stored in the IDP:Keys:Key section of the **keycloak-saml.xml** file, but:
+- either the validation has failed because the private key used by the IdP to sign the response does not match the certificate used by the SAML module.
+- or the IdP does not really sign the response (in that case, by activating all the logs for the `org.keyclock` package, you should also see a message `Cannot find Signature element`).
 **Solution:** Make sure the certificate in the Keys:Key section of the IdP is indeed the one belonging to the private key being used by the IdP to sign its responses.
+Also make sure the IdP is configured to indeed sign the response.
+If not you can also change the IDP:Keys:Key section of the **keycloak-saml.xml** to put signing to false and the IDP:SingleSignOnService section to put validateResponseSignature to false.

 **Symptom:** The following stacktrace appears in the Bonita server log :